CalorieToken/CalorieAppTestnet/README.md

 The CalorieApp is licensed under the AGPL-3.0 license.

 Contact
-If you have any questions or concerns, please reach out to us on Twitter or YouTube.
+If you have any questions or concerns, please reach out to us on Twitter.
 [![Twitter](https://img.shields.io/twitter/follow/CalorieToken?label=follow&logo=twitter&style=flat&color=brightgreen)](https://twitter.com/CalorieToken)